AScustomWorks/AS/README.md

 V 0.6.3: bypass CV input added.

+V 0.6.5: Now it features soft bypass to avoid switching noise.

 ### Tremolo
 Tremolo Fx module with SHAPE, SPEED and BLEND parameters, and a phase switch (set your effect, duplicate the module and invert the phase for stereo tremolo setup)your Tremolo to go!.

 0.5.6: First relase of this module.

 V 0.6.3: bypass CV input added.

+V 0.6.5: Now it features soft bypass to avoid switching noise.

 ### WaveShaper
 HetrickCV Wave Shaper module.
 Mods: graphics, bypass switch.